geveh/GLOFsize/README.md

 The R codes depend on a number of packages, listed at the beginning of all scripts.
 Please install those packages before running the scripts.
 The comments within the scripts provide further details on model dependencies and usage of functions.

-Each script will call one or more input data object(s), which are available via ***Zenodo***.
+Each script will call several input data objects, which are available via ***Zenodo***.
-We also use data on glacier outlines and previously published lake outlines.
+We also use data on glacier outlines, glacier thickness, glacier elevation changes, and previously published lake outlines.
 Please download the data from the web sources provided in the scripts.
 Please put all input files into the same folder, and change the working directory (which is set at beginning of each the script) according to your folder structure.
 The scripts can be executed one after the other, with the user generating output that is used as input for the next script.
 The scripts (and parts thereof) can also be run independent of each other using the input files (in most cases *.RDS* files) from Zenodo.
 Each script will produce output in form of a figure (displayed in the associate manuscript and Extended Data figures) or R-objects.